TCGV/blog/_posts/2020-01-12-likelihood-of-mean-reversion-in-stock-returns.md

   <br>
 </p>

 This rule is derived from an independent log-normal daily returns model.
-However, if a stochastic process is considered under the influence of mean reversion then this rule is likely to give us exaggerated volatilities.
+However, if the stochastic process is considered under the influence of mean reversion then this rule is likely to give us exaggerated volatilities.

 Most papers on the subject tend to analyze the effects of mean reversion in larger periods of time (years), but I was curious on whether or not it's also important to take it into account for shorter, intra-month, trading periods.